alemonteiro/brackets-sql-connector/README.md

  You must connect to both servers before starting the compare.

-## Restrictions / Not Implemented stuff / Buggy ##

-* Only one connection can be used at a time for executing editor querys.
-In the future it will be one per editor.
-* Only one database can be viewer per server setup.
-If you need multiple databases on the same server, create multiples server for now.
-* No SSL support yet
-* The Browser panel hides the second editor scroll bar.
-(This panel is an "fix" cause brackets doesn't have API for side panels yet).

 ## Contributions And Attributions ##

 * Those fabulous icons are given by freekpik: http://freepik.com